xevisalle/zpie/README.md

 make test
 ```

+## Benchmarks

-You can also compile a benchmarking application by running the following command, which will also prompt you with a set of available options to benchmark all the features of ZPiE:
+You can compile a benchmarking application by running the following command, which will also prompt you with a set of available options to benchmark all the features of ZPiE:

 ```
 make bench
 ```

-### Compiling options
+## Compiling options

 We can specify the elliptic curve to be used: